 Lost on the Prairie by MaryLou Driedger

 Twelve-year-old Peter is immigrating to Saskatchewan from Kansas in 1907.
-He is travelling in a boxcar with his family’s horses.
+He is traveling in a boxcar with his family’s horses.
 Peter’s car becomes uncoupled from the rest of the train on the Lake Traverse First Nation in South Dakota, leaving Peter lost and alone on the prairie.
 His quest to reunite with his family is filled with excitement and danger.
 In Lost on the Prairie Peter grows ever more resourceful, courageous, and self-reliant.
-His action-packed coming of age story gives a personal face to the wave of young immigrants who came seeking homes in western Canada at the turn of the century.
+His action-packed coming-of-age story gives a personal face to the wave of young immigrants who came seeking homes in western Canada at the turn of the century.